Kong/docs.konghq.com/app/dev-portal/app-reg/index.md

 3. Optional: Click the [**Auto Approve**](/dev-portal/settings/security/) checkbox for Developers and/or Applications to automatically approve all registration requests.
 Otherwise portal admins will need to approve all registrations.

 4. Optional: Select the preferred **Default Auth Strategy** (default is Konnect's built-in `key-auth`).
-This will not retroactively change any published APIs, but will set the default on any new published assets.
+This will not retroactively change any published APIs, but will set the default on any new published APIs.

 ### Get started
 * [Key Auth](/dev-portal/app-reg/auth-strategies/key-auth)